-The Principal Investigators of each lab are responsible for going over the Move-In Checklist of equipment and materials, with the Lab Manager, at the beginning of occupancy.
+The Principal Investigators of each lab are responsible for going over the Move-In Checklist of equipment and materials, with the Facilities Manager, at the beginning of the lease.
 This will provide written documentation of the state of the laboratory and its equipment, giving each party a starting point to work with in determining future needs and for future decommissioning procedures.
 If necessary, photographs will be taken to document initial states, especially if there is a question of damage or other issue.

-Orientation & Safety Training Employees should be given an Orientation and Safety Training session from the Safety Office.
-This session will orient them to the safety features of the building, as well as inform them how to deal with the hazards of laboratory chemicals and biologicals in the building.
+4. Orientation & Safety Training

+We request that employees be given an Orientation and Safety Training session from the STEM Safety Office.
+This session will orient them to the safety features of the building, as well as inform them how to deal with the hazards of laboratory chemicals and biologicals in the STEM building.
 Please schedule this orientation within two weeks of opening the lab and when new employees come on-board.
+You can call the Safety Office at 908-737-7227 for scheduling.

 - 5. Laboratory Closeout Policies - a.
-Lab directors should provide at least 30 days' notice prior to moving out of laboratories.
+Generally, we request at least 30 days' notice prior to moving out of our laboratories.
 This allows us time to set up decommissioning and decontamination procedures prior to move-out day. - b.
-Unless otherwise noted, we expect the laboratory to be returned to its original state, with all equipment and space as it was prior to Move-In. - c.
+Unless otherwise noted in our lease contract, we expect the laboratory to be returned to its original state, with all equipment and space as it was prior to Move-In. - c.
 The Move-In Checklist will be used to perform a final walkthrough of the lab and facilitate return of all equipment, keys, and IDs. - d.
 See Procedure for Decommissioning a Laboratory document in Appendix B.